 Forty Mile Project information update – August, 2017

-As part of the project process, Suncor will complete a variety of studies that can include, but are not limited to:
+As part of the project process, Suncor completes a variety of studies that can include, but are not limited to:

 - Historical resource studies